billdozerrr/CryptoRicers/README.md

 ## Ricer Design

 Ricers’ designs are based on the aesthetic recently published by the failed Indie video game Kickstarter campaign Drift Stage.
-Customizable features include: engine and body modifications, paint jobs, decals, tires, mufflers/exhaust, stance (wheel spacing), and more.
+Customizable features include: model, spoiler, paint color, decal, rims, and underglow.
+Additional customizations will be made available at a later date.

 ## Attributes

-Ricer attributes will include: speed, torque, agility, drift, durability, noise, and popularity.
+Ricer attributes will include: speed, burst, drift, stability, aerodynamics, and flair.
 Most attributes are self-explanatory.
-Popularity is measured by how excited the racetrack crowd is to see you race.
-The higher the popularity, the louder the crowd will cheer for the Ricer.
+Flair, however, is measured by how excited the racetrack crowd is to see you race.
+The higher the flair, the louder the crowd will cheer for the Ricer.

 ## Racetracks